Endometriosis is a common disorder that affects around 176 million women people of reproductive age worldwide.

 However, there is still little understanding of what the condition actually is.

-Here everything you need to know about the condition:
+Here everything you need to know about endometriosis:

 So what exactly is endometriosis?